classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/manage-bookings.md

-# Manage Bookings
+# Manage Bookings <small class="v">v1.4</small>

-Managing the bookings is breeze.
-Customers, Organizers and Admin, all of them have seperate `Bookings` pages, where they can see all of their existing event ticket bookings.
+Managing the bookings is a breeze.
+Customers, Organizers, and Admin, all of them have separate `Bookings` pages, where they can see all of their existing event ticket bookings.

 - [Customer's: Bookings](#customer-bookings)